slaclab/pydm/docs/source/data_plugins/calc_plugin.rst

             | user's choice
-**channels** | dictionary with variable and address pairs      `"channels":{"var":"channel://address"}` **expr**    mathematical expression to be used                 `"expr":"math expression"`
+**channels** | dictionary with variable and address pairs      `"channels":{"var":"channel://address"}` **expr**    mathematical expression to be used                 `"expr":"math expression"` **update**  | The calc function will update when one of the    `"update":["var", "var_two"]`
+            | variables in the update list receives a new value
+            | optional.
+If nothing is given, the calc function
+            | will run anytime one of the variables updates
 =========== ================================================== ========================